TheOneHyer/aspgen/README.md

 such as many online account passwords, your password length is too limited to permit dictionary passwords, and thus favor "traditional" passwords.
 However, in general, I recommend dictionary passwords.

+### Enviromental Security

+A powerful password is useless if a hacker obtains it when you generate it.
+To prevent hackers on your system from obtaining your password, aspgen secures its runtime environment to potential attacks.
+This is accomplished by:

+1. Disabling Core Dumps: Core dumps are files written to disk of your program's data when it crashes.
+In aspgen, this data includes your password.
+By disabling the core dump, your password will never be written to disk for hackers to view in case aspgen dies.

+2. Ensure Minimum Entropy: All widely used operating systems have ways to generate randomness.
+Using this randomness to perform operations "consumes" it.
+If the system entropy is too low, processes relying on it will cease to be random. aspgen ensures the system entropy is sufficient to generate a password before proceeding with password generation.

+3. Encrypting Report: The report file created by aspgen contains the password generated or analyzed.
+To prevent hackers from reading this file, aspgen can encrypt the file in memory before writing it to the disk.

+I also attempted to prevent aspgen from paging memory so that data never ends up on the disk but any attempts to do so with the kernel calls mlock() and mlockall() were unsuccessful.
+Since aspgen tends to use 40 MB of memory at greatest, paging should rarely be issue, but still exists.
+Fixing this may require a C++ wrapper for aspgen or simply reqriting aspgen in C++.